Brareyesb15/whatsapp_chatbot/readme.md

   - **Method Name:** `loadDocuments`
   - **Functionality:**
-    - Recibe un documento y el comando `/loadDocuments` como caption.
+    - Receives a document and the command `/loadDocuments` as a caption.
     - Sends a request to load the document for processing.
     - Returns the result of the document loading process.